krigjo25/console-scconnectivity-py/README.md

 # SC Connectivity

 This project is a Site Connectivity Checker that provide users the ability to check the connectivity status of websites by pinging them or parsing their URLs.
-A demo of the video can be watched at [Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY)

-The project has been developed as the final project assignment for CS50P course 01.12-22
+The project has been developed as the final project assignment for CS50P course Please be aware, and respect the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/).
+A demo for the console application can be watched at [Youtube](https://www.youtube.com/watch?v=j-iIdt9iBcY) 01.12-22

 ## Features